 "1.
-A method for preparing an article (20) of a base metal alloyed with an alloying element, comprising the steps of providing (40) a chemically reducible nonmetallic basemetal precursor compound of a base metal;
+A method for fabricating a metallic article (20) made of metallic constituent elements, comprising the steps of furnishing a mixture of nonmetallic precursor compounds of the metallic constituent elements;

-providing (42) a chemically reducible nonmetallic alloying-element precursor compound of an alloying element; thereafter mixing (44) the base-metal precursor compound and the alloying-element precursor compound to form a compound mixture; thereafter chemically reducing (48) the compound mixture to a metallic alloy powder, without melting the metallic alloy powder, such that it is not macroscopically or grossly melted so that it liquefies and loses its shape; and thereafter consolidating (50) the metallic alloy powder material to produce a consolidated metallic article (20), without melting the metallic alloy powder and without melting the consolidated metallic article (20), such that it is not macroscopically or grossly melted so that it liquefies and loses its shape;
+chemically reducing (48) the mixture of nonmetallic precursor compounds to produce an initial metallic alloy powder material, without melting the initial metallic alloy powder material, such that it is not macroscopically or grossly melted so that it liquefies and loses its shape; and consolidating (50) the initial metallic alloy powder material to produce a consolidated metallic article (20), without melting the initial metallic alloy powder material and without melting the consolidated metallic article (20), such that it is not macroscopically or grossly melted so that it liquefies and loses its shape; wherein the step of furnishing the mixture includes the step of furnishing the mixture comprising more titanium than any other metallic element."